-After everyone in your group has carefully examined your comet, it is time to say goodbye.
+Exercise: After everyone in your group has carefully examined your comet, it is time to say goodbye.
 Take a sample rock and your comet, go outside, and drop them both on the sidewalk.
 What happened to each object?
-(5 points)
+(2 points)

-17.5 Questions
+17.8.3 Comet Questions

-1. Draw a comet and label all of its components.
+l.
+Draw a comet and label all of its components.
 Be sure to indicate the direction the Sun is in, and the comet's direction of motion.
-(10 points)
+(8 points)

-2. What are some differences between long-period and short-period comets?
+- 2. What are some differences between long-period and short-period comets?
 Does it make sense that they are two distinct classes of objects?
 Why or why not?
-(10 points)

-3. List some properties of the comet you built.
-In particular, describe its shape, color, smell and weight relative to other common objects (e.g. tennis ball, regular snow ball, etc.). $(15~{ m points})$ 4.
+(5 points) - 3.
+List some properties of the comet you built.
+In particular, describe its shape, color, smell and weight relative to other common objects (e.g. tennis ball, regular snow ball, etc.).
+(5 points) - 4.
 Describe what happened when you put your comet near the light source.
 Were there localized regions of activity, or did things happen uniformly to the entire comet?
-(10 points) 5.
-If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen? $(10~{\bf points})$ 6.
-Do you think comets ("dirty snowballs") have more or less internal strength than asteroids, which are composed primarily of rock?
-[Hint: If you are playing outside with your friends in a snow storm, would you rather be hit with a snowball or a rock?]
-(10 points)
+(5 points) - 5.
+If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
+(5 points)

+6. Which object do you think has more internal strength, an asteroid or a comet, and why?
+(3 points)